 Truman Capote is one of the most famous American novelists.
 He is perhaps best known for his 1958 novella Breakfast at Tiffany's, which was later translated into the Audrey Hepburn film classic of the same name.
 Already a well-respected author and popular figure on the social scene by the mid-1960s, Capote's fame and status skyrocketed with the huge commercial success of his 1965 book In Cold Blood, which would also later become a movie.
 In Cold Blood told the story of the brutal murders of a farmer and his family in Kansas, and despite some questions as to how factually accurate Capote's account of the events had been, the book is widely acknowledged as the first true crime book, thus launching the genre.
 The success of In Cold Blood made Capote a millionaire (although by his own account, the $2 million he made is less impressive when the six years spent researching and writing the book are taken into account), and it helped to secure his place in high society.

 Katharine Graham: Designated Honoree

-The commercial and social success that Truman Capote achieved for himself was the pinnacle of the dreams of the young Alabama boy whose motto was, "I aspire."
-Capote was already a fixture on the New York social scene before the release of In Cold Blood and had a group of society ladies with whom he often dined, known as his "flock of swans."
+The commercial and social success that Capote achieved for himself was the pinnacle of the dreams of the young Alabama boy whose motto was, "I aspire."
+Capote was already a fixture on the New York social scene before the release of In Cold Blood, and he had a group of society ladies with whom he often dined with, known as his "flock of swans."
 Truman's blueblood "swans" included fixtures of American society: Babe Paley, Slim Keith, Gloria Guinness, Lee Radziwill (sister of Jacqueline Kennedy), C.Z.
 Guest, and Marella Agnelli.
-The socialites of New York affectionately referred to Truman Capote as Tru Heart or Tru Love, and he was like their favorite little pet (albeit one with a sharp tongue and an attitude).
+The socialites of New York affectionately referred to Capote as Tru Heart or Tru Love, and he was like their favorite little pet (albeit one with a sharp tongue and an attitude).

 Only 540 Were Chosen